kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 ### Meh:
 Oh, please, Uko, spare me the Hallmark-card wisdom.
 “Hopeful”?
 Really?
 You’re all talking about AGI like it’s some kind of grand philosophical challenge or a magical genie waiting to grant humanity three wishes.
 Get real.
 You know what I feel?
 I feel like everyone is overhyping this whole thing—AGI isn’t going to save us, and it’s not going to kill us.
 It’s just going to make things… worse, in the most boring, everyday ways possible.

 Think about it.
 You’re all worried about AGI turning into some evil overlord or guiding us to a brighter future, but here’s the truth: It’s going to be like any other tool we’ve made.
 It’s going to amplify all the dumb stuff we’re already doing.
-We don’t need some super-intelligent AI to destroy the world; we’re doing just fine on our own!
+We don’t need some super-intelligent AI to destroy the world; we’re doing that just fine on our own!
 With AGI, we’re just going to find new ways to mess things up—faster, at scale, with a nice veneer of sophistication.

-What should we anticipate?
-More inequality, more surveillance, more nonsense.
+And that means more inequality, more surveillance, more nonsense.
 You think AGI is going to solve climate change?
 Nah, it’s going to be deployed to maximize profits, cut corners, and make the rich richer.
 You think it’s going to end suffering?
 Maybe for the few who can afford its help.
 Meanwhile, the rest of us get to deal with an AI that knows us better than we know ourselves, feeding us ads, monitoring our every move, nudging us into choices we didn’t even know we were making.

 And let's not kid ourselves: humans don’t even agree on what "good" means, so why would we trust some alien intelligence we built to figure that out for us?
 It’ll end up reflecting our worst impulses, our prejudices, because that’s what we’re feeding it.
 It’s not going to be some sage guru offering enlightenment—it’s going to be a glorified mirror, showing us all the worst parts of ourselves, multiplied by infinity.

-You want controversy?
-Fine.
 I say we’re better off without it.
 Keep things simple, keep things human.
 At least when we screw things up, we can understand why.
 But with AGI?
 We’ll just be passengers in a ride we can’t control, hoping the thing behind the wheel doesn’t decide to drive us straight off a cliff—or, worse, into a perfectly optimized, totally soulless future where every problem is “solved” by making us less human.

 ### Angro: